-A special exhibition at the Oita Art Museum looks at the works of Swedish artist Lisa Larson, who is known for her warm and simple Scandinavian-inspired ceramic pieces.
+A special exhibition at Niigata's Niitsu Art Museum looks at the works of Swedish artist Lisa Larson, who is known for her warm and simple Scandinavian-inspired ceramic pieces.
 Around 200 pieces will be displayed from various points throughout Larson's career, along with a collection of items from artists who inspired her such as fellow Swedish designer Stig Lindberg.

-Adult admission to the event is priced at 1200 yen.
+Adult admission to the event is priced at 1000 yen, and no advance reservations are required.

-For those who plan to drive, the venue is around 10 minutes from the Oita Interchange on the Oita Expressway.
-Free on-site parking is available for up to 130 vehicles.
+For those who opt to drive to the museum, it's around 20 minutes from the Niitsu IC on the Ban-etsu Expressway.
+Free parking is available at the venue for up to 250 vehicles.

 I'm an expat who has lived abroad for almost a decade, including 7 years in Japan.
 I've also visited 44 of 47 prefectures and hope to get to the last three someday!
 I'm particularly fond of exploring off the beaten path destinations, gardens, and tea houses, and have a real interest in Japan's gr...